-When clicking on it you will be redirected to the settings page.
+Clicking on it will take you to the settings page.
 To enable the extension to connect to your Amazon S3 account, enter your Amazon S3 login credentials.
-You will be unable to use the extension if you do not connect with your account from here.
+You will be unable to use the extension unless you connect to your account from this page.

-You are able to set the destination bucketing your cloud you would use for the exports and imports, as well as the Storage class.
-The extension creates a folder in your Amazon S3 account named “[your-wordpress-site-name]-wordpress” by default.
-You can also set up your preferred destination folder in your Amazon S3 account to store the backups.
+You can specify the destination bucketing your cloud for exports and imports, as well as the Storage class.
+By default, the extension creates a folder in your Amazon S3 account called “[your-wordpress-site-name]-wordpress.”
+You can also configure your preferred backup destination folder in your Amazon S3 account.

-Another option you can use is setting the number of most recent backups that are to be kept on your Amazon S3 cloud storage.
-Additional to this, you can set the total size of backups you store in Amazon S3 – a very convenient option if you have limited space available.
+Another option is to specify the number of most recent backups to be kept on your Amazon S3 cloud storage.
+In addition, you can specify the total size of backups stored in Amazon S3, which is a very useful option if you only have a limited amount of storage space.

 2. Export Using Amazon S3 Extension

-The export process using the Amazon S3 extension is initiated from the Export option in the All-in-One WP Migration plugin menu:
+The Amazon S3 extension export process is started by selecting the Export option in the All-in-One WP Migration plugin menu:

-Once you have selected the Export from the above options, you can choose to create an archive using Amazon S3 from the dropdown menu:
+Once you’ve chosen Export from the above options, you can select Amazon S3 as the archive format from the dropdown menu:

-The extension creates a bucket called “[your-wordpress-site-name]-wordpress”.
-Inside that bucket, all your archives created using the All-in-One WP Migration plugin are saved in that bucket.
+The extension creates a bucket called “[your-wordpress-site-name]-wordpress” in your Amazon S3 account.
+All of your archives created with the All-in-One WP Migration plugin are saved in that bucket.
 Depending on the name of your site, the bucket might look like this:

 3. Import Using Amazon S3 Extension

-When choosing Amazon S3, the extension will open a window showing your connected cloud files and folders.
-From there you can choose the backup you want to import and press the Import button.
-This will start the import process:
+With Amazon S3, the extension shows a list of your connected cloud files and folders.
+From there, select the backup to import and press the Import button.
+This will initiate the import procedure: